Pranavgulati/RF24BLE/README.md

 # Pre-Requisites
 - This library works on top of the RF24 library by TMRh20 (https://github.com/TMRh20/RF24)
-- Tested using Arduino v1.6.5(windows) and Arduino v1.0.5 (ubuntu)
+- Tested using Arduino v1.8.5(windows) and Arduino v1.0.5 (ubuntu)
-- Tested with "nrf Master Control Panel" app on google play store on android  LINK: https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en
+- Tested with "nRF Connect for Mobile" app on google play store on android  LINK: https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en
 - Tested on Iphone using iphone5S and LightBlue BLE app LINK: https://itunes.apple.com/in/app/lightblue-explorer-bluetooth/id557428110

 # Instructions